Start/Know

 Small events can redirect our future.

-These ideas beg the question: what is there that could have such a butterfly impact on our lives?
+These ideas beg the question: what is there that could have such a rippling impact on our lives?
 If it exists and we know it, we can still look for it.
 But what if it exists and we don't even know it?
 Of course, we will not miss it, desire it and much less seek it.

 We cannot desire what we do not even know.